4lessandrodev/object_keys_to_camelcase/README.md

 <img src="./readme/inference.png">

-If you provide the input type, the function validate the arguments So if you provide result type the return will be typed
+If you provide the input type the function will validate the arguments, So if you provide the result type the returned value will have "types"

 <img src="./readme/inference-2.png">